Embed a report web part in SharePoint Online

 Power BI doesn't support the same localized languages that SharePoint Online does.
 As a result, you might not see proper localization within the embedded report.

 You might encounter issues if you use Internet Explorer 10.
+Here's a link supported browsers for Power BI.

 The classic SharePoint Server isn't supported with this web part.